vgarc018/cs100hw4/READMEdraft_2.md

 `string str = "Thou&&&&art&as     fat&as&&butter";`

-The boost tokenizer function will need to know that we're making our own delimiter, so we pass in the separator from the boost tokenizer library `char_separator<char>`:
+The boost tokenizer function will need to know that we're making our own delimiter, so we use `char_separator<char>` from the boost tokenizer library like this:

 `tokenizer< char_separator<char> > mytok(str, delim);`